In states where golf courses are closed, when will golf courses open again?

 New Mexico: Governor Grisham has maintained golf courses are non-essential throughout her stay-at-home order, which runs currently through April 30.

 New York: Golf courses had been open after an early reversal from Governor Cuomo's stay-at-home order.
 However on April 9, the governor changed his mind again, saying courses had to close.
-On April 17, he allowed private courses to open up to member play, provided guidelines are followed.
+On April 17, he allowed courses to open up again, provided guidelines are followed and that most on-course employees were not on premises.
 The stay-at-home order ends May 15.

 Pennsylvania: Governor Wolf has been aggressive in closing businesses throughout this process, keeping golf courses listed as non-essential and not wavering.
 His stay-at-home order currently ends April 30.